-Contact Information Complaints within the scope of the UCP are to be filed with the person responsible for processing complaints: [LEA staff to complete the next section with the person at the LEA in which UCP complaints are filed and investigated.
-USE SAME INFORMATION AS ON CURRENT UCP POLICIES AND PROCEDURES DOCUMENT]
+Contact Information Complaints within the scope of the UCP are to be filed with the person responsible for processing complaints:

-Director of Student Services
+Superintendent

 Millbrae Elementary School District

 555 Richmond Drive

 Millbrae, CA 94030

 (650) 697-5693 ext.
-025
+029

 The above contact is knowledgeable about the laws and programs that they are assigned to investigate in Millbrae Elementary School District.